Core Signals components and concepts

 - The attribute

-, so the intervention is triggered - The application receives the subscribed intervention payload
+product_view_count_last_10_minhas just been updated to5, matching the intervention's trigger criteria - The application receives the subscribed intervention payload

 - The application sends a personalized offer to the user